 It depends.
-If they are unemployed due to COVID-19 related reasons and you are plan on having them return to work, they are not required to register for work or seek work.
+If they are unemployed due to COVID-19 related reasons and you are plan on having them return to work within 16 weeks, they are not required to register for work or seek work.
 They will need to answer ‘yes’ to the question asking if they are returning to work on the UI application.
 If they are not returning with you, they will be required complete two work search activities per week.
 Click here for more information.

 NEW May 20: How do I let you know when my employees return to work?

 The easiest way to report an employee’s return to work or a new employee, is through the New Hire reporting process.
 Information is available at the Idaho Department of Labor New Hire page.

 NEW April 9: I am unable to respond to department’s requests for information within the protest deadline.